Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Additional Experimental Results

 \subsection{Additional Results for the Fine-Tuned LLaDA-Instruct}

 In \Cref{fig: locality_lora_instruct} we provide additional results visualising how the fine-tuning procedure affects the locality of the LLaDA-Instruct model, under different numbers of masks.
 We observe that the model is more robust to the extra masks, and its performance is more uniform over the different positions of relevant information.
-However, this also comes at a slight decrease in performance, compared to the non-fine-tuned model.

-\paragraph{Performance of the fine-tuned LLaDA-Instruct Model.} Throughout our experiments, we observed that our MA loss yields consistent robustness gains for base (pre-trained) MDLM (LLaDA-Base) but inconsistent boost for instruction-tuned checkpoints (LLaDA-Instruct).
-Our hypothesis is that instruction tuning biases decoding toward autoregressive-like behaviour (as noted in prior work such as DiffuCoder \cite{Shansan2025-lk}), which interacts unfavourably with vanilla ELBO based objective.
-The ELBO’s factorisation and noise-schedule assumptions can be disrupted by instruction-conditioned guidance, leading to brittle adaptation when mask schedules vary.
-These results suggest that extending MDLMs to instruction-following regimes requires revisiting both objective design and hyperparameters such as loss weightings between denoising, invariance, and instruction objectives.